Bathroom Fans, Electrical

 1. Multiply that number by .10.

 You need to multiply your 0.10 kWh by .10 because .10 is the national average price of electricity per kilowatt-hour, which is how the utility company calculates your monthly electric bill.
-If you want to be precise, you can contact your utility company and ask them what they charge per kilowatt-hour.
+If you want to be precise, you can ask your utility company what they charge per kilowatt-hour.
 Multiplying by .10 will get you close to the correct amount if you don’t want to.

 For this scenario, we multiply 0.10 kWh by .10 to determine the cost of running your bathroom fan per hour.
 The answer comes out to 0.01 kWh.